The Love Bug (1997 film): Plot

-The narrator, Jim Douglas (Dean Jones), tells the story of Herbie the Volkswagen Beetle, and their adventures together.
-Cutting to the present-day, Herbie is now owned by an egotistic race car driver and car dealer named Simon Moore III (John Hannah), who does not treat Herbie very well.
+The narrator, Jim Douglas, tells the story of Herbie the Volkswagen Beetle, and their adventures together.
+Cutting to the present-day, Herbie is now owned by an egotistic race car driver and car dealer named Simon Moore III, who does not treat Herbie very well.
 During a race, Simon insults and calls Herbie a piece of junk, which causes Herbie to rebel against him, and they end up in last place.
 Simon is not pleased, and throws out Herbie in a junkyard.

-Meanwhile, Hank Cooper (Bruce Campbell), himself an ex-racing driver and former rival of Moore's, now makes a living as a small-town mechanic who works in a local garage.
+Meanwhile, Hank Cooper, himself an ex-racing driver and former rival of Moore's, now makes a living as a small-town mechanic who works in a local garage.
 His boss, Chuck, enters Hank into a junk-car race, where drivers select a jalopy and attempt to repair and race it.
 Hank ends up getting "last choice" and is forced to choose the only car left, the broken-down Herbie.

-Assisted by his "spiritually enlightened" but goofy artist friend Roddy (Kevin J. O'Connor), Hank manages to get Herbie started just before he is towed off the track.
+Assisted by his "spiritually enlightened" but goofy artist friend Roddy, Hank manages to get Herbie started just before he is towed off the track.
 In appreciation of Hank's kindness, Herbie manages to win the one-lap race, restoring Hank's confidence in his racing ability.
-The judges of the race – Donny Shotz (Micky Dolenz), an auto customizer; Alex (Alexandra Wentworth), an automotive journalist whom Hank used to date; and Moore himself – are astonished, and Alex challenges Hank to prove that he didn't use any tricks during the race.
+The judges of the race – Donny Shotz, an auto customizer; Alex, an automotive journalist whom Hank used to date; and Moore himself – are astonished, and Alex challenges Hank to prove that he didn't use any tricks during the race.
 Hank takes Alex for a ride, showing off Herbie's speed, and their relationship is re-kindled – with Herbie driving them to an isolated area and locking his doors (as he did with Jim and Carole Bennett in the first movie).

 Meanwhile, Roddy tells Hank that he believes Herbie is special, but Hank shows resentment toward Herbie, still bitter at the outcome of his failed racing career.
 Roddy takes Herbie to an automotive art show, where Alex and Hank continue talking about their relationship, and Herbie, much to Hank's annoyance.
 Simon also sees Herbie at the show and attempts to discover why the car that failed him took Hank to victory.
-He discovers that Herbie was built by a Dr. Gustav Stumpfel (Harold Gould) shortly after World War II, where a photograph of his wife fell into the vat of metal used to create Herbie, giving him life.
+He discovers that Herbie was built by a German engineer named Dr. Gustav Stumpfel shortly after World War II, where a photograph of his wife fell into the vat of metal used to create Herbie, giving him life.